 If there are both male and female plants in close proximity to each other, saltbush will self-seed, so you may find yourself with some bonus shrubs popping up next season.

 While it's not commonly grown in home landscapes, saltbush may be just the plant to add a little late fall interest.
-For more information on growing saltbush in your area, contact your local county Extension office.
+For more information on growing saltbush in your area, contact your county Extension office.